 Awesome Places to Visit in Santa Fe, New Mexico

 What to explore when you are in Santa Fe?

 “I’ve noticed you acting quite strange lately.
 Most of the time, you’re agitated, exhausted, and end up throwing a fit for no apparent reason.

 Honey, is everything going, ok?

 Do you want us to go on some vacation or staycation for a change?” said a clueless husband who has no idea why his wife with itchy feet seems so strange.

-“Vacation!!!,” the word echoed the room, and the excitement in her voice was so apparent that the poor husband couldn’t help but book the tickets to a place which is well-known for its art scene, divine beauty, and rich culture -Santa Fe.
+“Vacation!!!,” the word echoed in the room, and the excitement in her voice was so apparent that the poor husband couldn’t help but book the tickets to a place that is well-known for its art scene, divine beauty, and rich culture -Santa Fe.

 However, little did he know what to explore when they will be in New Mexico’s capital other than some Sante Fe hiking trails.
 He then took no time to bother Mr. Google and eventually landed on my blog.

 If this is no one but you, I can feel you!